Location: Across from BDG Quad

 - Wireless internet

 Coordinate with your roommate (if you have one) concerning a MicroFridge, stereo, game console, or anything else it might be better to share.

-Storage space for luggage is available in the basement of the building.
-Laundry facilities are located on the ground floor of the building.
+Laundry facilities are located on each floor of the building.
 The machines take quarters ($1.25 for the washers and $1 for the dryers), or you can put money on your student ID and swipe the card in the machines.

-There are a limited number of lofts available for bunking beds and facilities management must handle assembly/disassembly.
-If you want your bed(s) lofted or delofted, you can sign up with Facilities Management on move-in day.
+There are a limited number of lofts available for bunking beds and University Facilities must handle assembly/disassembly.
+If you want your bed(s) lofted or delofted, you can sign up with University Facilities on move-in day.